jjh13/NCDL/docs/source/_autosummary/ncdl.LatticeTensor.on_lattice.rst

 ﻿ncdl.LatticeTensor.on\_lattice
 ==============================

-.. currentmodule:: ncdl.LatticeTensor
+.. currentmodule:: ncdl

-.. autodata:: on_lattice
+.. automethod:: LatticeTensor.on_lattice